Chrome Copy URL Shortcut: Copy a Link Address Fast (2026)

 The Default Way to Copy a URL in Chrome (And Why It's Slow)

-Think about what you actually do every time you need to copy the current tab URL in Chrome.
-You move your hand to the mouse, click the address bar, wait for the text to highlight (or manually select all with Ctrl+A), then press Ctrl+C. That is three distinct steps, and if the address bar does not fully select the URL on click — which happens more often than it should — you end up fiddling with text selection before you can copy anything.
+Think about what most people actually do to copy the current tab URL in Chrome.
+They move a hand to the mouse, click the address bar, wait for the text to highlight (or manually select all with Ctrl+A), then press Ctrl+C. That is three distinct steps, and if the address bar does not fully select the URL on click — which happens more often than it should — you end up fiddling with text selection before you can copy anything.

-Either path takes two to three seconds.
+Either path still takes a couple of seconds and pulls your focus to the address bar.
 That does not sound like much until you realize you do it thirty or forty times in a workday.
-Those seconds add up, and more importantly, every trip to the address bar pulls your focus away from whatever you were doing.
-You break your keyboard flow, reach for the mouse, click around, and then navigate back to where you were.
-It is a small interruption, but small interruptions compound.
+You break your keyboard flow, your eyes leave the content, and then you navigate back to where you were.
+Small interruptions compound.

 The Faster Way — Copy URL with One Keyboard Shortcut

-What if you could copy the URL of any Chrome tab without touching the mouse or the address bar?
+What if you could copy the URL of any Chrome tab with a single keypress?
 That is exactly what the Ctrl+Shift+C extension does.
 Install it once, and from that point on you have a dedicated copy URL keyboard shortcut that works on every page.

 Press your chosen shortcut — the default is Ctrl+Shift+C — and the full URL of your current tab lands in your clipboard instantly.
 No clicking, no selecting, no address bar interaction at all.
 Your hands stay on the keyboard, your eyes stay on the content, and the URL is ready to paste wherever you need it.